willmreed14/easy-contacts/README.md

 # Easy Contacts

-A modern web application for managing contacts, built with React, Firebase, and Tailwind CSS.
+A modern web application for managing contacts, built with Flask, React, Firebase, and Tailwind CSS.
 Store and manage your contacts seamlessly with both local and cloud storage options.

 ## Features